getify/You-Dont-Know-JS/async & performance/ch4.md

 }
 ```

 Depending on what respective order the *iterators* controlling `*foo()` and `*bar()` are called, the preceding program could produce several different results.
-In other words, we can actually illustrate (in a sort of fake-ish way) the theoretical "threaded race conditions" circumstances discussed in Chapter 1, by interleaving the two generator interations over the same shared variables.
+In other words, we can actually illustrate (in a sort of fake-ish way) the theoretical "threaded race conditions" circumstances discussed in Chapter 1, by interleaving the two generator iterations over the same shared variables.

 First, let's make a helper called `step(..)` that controls an *iterator*: